mayolatoye/Interactive-Lab-Hub/Lab 1/README.md

 **Storyboard**

 My story board models two scenarios.
 The first is a senior citizen waking up to a depressed mood.
-The second is a senior citizen whilst watching telivision suddenly feels unrest.
+The second is a senior citizen whilst watching television suddenly feels unrest.
 In both scenariors, Luminar effectively works to bring them back to a positive neutral state and adjsuts the lighting accordingly when this state is reached.

 ![Luminar Storyboard](StoryboardLuminar.jpg)